A Parsimonious Personalized Dose Finding Model via Dimension Reduction: Theoretical Properties

-\begin{thm} Under Assumptions \ref{assump3}-\ref{assump9}, the value of the estimated rule $\widehat f_{opt}$ by the direct learning method converges to the optimal value function, that is \$ V_{f_{opt}}({B}_0) - V_{\widehat f_{opt}}(\widehat { B}) =O_{p}\big\{{(nh)}^{-1}{\log(n)}\big\}. \$ \end{thm} \begin{rmk} Theorem \ref{thm3} implies that the convergence rate of $V_{\widehat f_{opt}}(\widehat { B})$ with Gaussian kernel is faster than the convergence rate $O_p\{n^{-1/(4+3p/\gamma)}\}$ in \cite{chen2016personalized}, where $p$ is the dimension of the covariates and $\gamma$ is smoothness parameter for $f_{opt}$.
-Even if $f_{opt}$ is smooth enough, that is, $\gamma$ goes to infinity, the optimal convergence rate for the method of \cite{chen2016personalized} is $O_p(n^{-1/4})$, which is still slower than the convergence rate of the direct learning approach.\end{rmk} \begin{rmk} For the pseudo-direct learning approach, the convergence rate of $V_{\widehat f_{opt}}\big( \widehat {B} \big)$ depends on the existing individualized dose finding methods used in the second stage.
-For example, if we use the method of \cite{chen2016personalized}, the corresponding convergence rate should be faster since it enjoys the advantage of the proposed dimension reduction framework, that is $O_p\{n^{-1/(4+3d/\gamma)}\}$, where $d < p$. \end{rmk}
+\begin{rmk} For the pseudo direct learning approach, the convergence rate of $V_{\widehat f_{\text{opt}}}\big( \widehat {B} \big)$ depends on the existing individualized dose-finding methods used in the second stage.
+For example, if we use the method of \cite{chen2016personalized}, the corresponding convergence rate should be faster since it enjoys the advantage of the proposed dimension reduction framework, that is $O_p\{n^{-1/(4+3d/\alpha)}\}$, where $d \ll p$. \end{rmk}